 Now you just need to remember to close your projects at the end of the day (or use the manual save option).
 And don’t drop your laptop!
 Need more help?
-Sign up for an online class, check out Scrivener For Dummies, read more Scrivener articles, or schedule a private training session.
+Sign up for an online class, read more Scrivener articles, or schedule a private training session.